iot-lnu/iotlab-pilotcase-olands-koksmejeri/water-flow-sensor/README.md

 |------|--------------------|
 |0.93432  | 0.016152317     |

-For larger volumes of water, the STD is a lot smaller
+For larger volumes of water, the STD is a lot smaller.
+The measured values vary more than one STD from the expected value, this indicates that adjustments to the code could make the results of the measurements better.